ing-bank/kal/README.md

 #### Verbose & Silent

-Select the verbosity of the output
+Select the verbosity of the output.

 ```sh
 kal -verbose/-silent